spinnaker/spinnaker.github.io/guides/tutorials/codelabs/openstack-source-to-prod/index.md

 * Enter "lb" for *Detail*.
 * Select your preferred subnet in the Subnet dropdown.
 * Select your preferred network in the Network dropdown.
-* Select "codelab-test-http" in the Security Groups dropdown.
+* Select "codelab-test-http" in the Firewalls dropdown.
 * Click the *Create* button.

 ![](lb2.png)